-Georgia’s State Flower: Discovering the Charm of the Cherokee Rose
+Georgia’s State Flower: Cherokee Rose and Native Plants

 Georgia's State Flower